 Devices Do Need Constant Attention

-Monitoring – The Thing That Keeps Us Going
+Monitoring of Mobile Device Farm – The Thing That Keeps Us Going

 Next time, I’ll focus a bit more on our process and how we deal with those alerts our monitoring system is providing us.